 Fortunately, there aren’t any size limits for your buckets.
-You can store any number of objects you need – and Amazon claims to pose no limits on your storage space.
+You can store any number of objects you need.
+Amazon doesn't put any limits on your storage space.

 What other terms should I know?

-If we’re speaking about buckets, there exist so-called bucket policies.
-Chosen individually for your S3 buckets, these specify who can do what within your bucket.
+Bucket policies specify S3 bucket access for individual users.
 Of course, no need to grant admin rights to all your users.
-Sometimes, read-only permissions are enough, and this is where bucket policies will come in handy to you.
+Sometimes, read-only permissions are enough, and this is where bucket policies will come useful.

 Access control lists (ACLs) also affect the safety level in your S3 storage.
-These allow you to change bucket access settings.
-For example, you could specify a user or a group of users you’d like to grant access to your bucket.
-Or you point out the type of access you want to honor them with.
+These let you change bucket access settings.
+For example, you could specify a user or a group of users and grant them access to your bucket.

 But you’d better be very cautious about your ACLs.
 Misconfigured ACLs are a common reason for data breaches in S3 storage.
 And you rarely need them in practice unless you’re an experienced S3 user.
-As a rule, those settings chosen by default must be enough for you at the beginning.
+As a rule, default settings should be enough for you at the beginning.

 Steps to create an Amazon S3 bucket